 Caps lock – use in conjunction with B or the number keys to enable auto advance after adding to a quick collection, star rating or adding a color label

 If you have any questions about how to Adobe Lightroom Library module, let us know in the comments.

-Also, we love good news, so if our Lightroom tutorial has shown you how to use Lightroom for the different phases of your workflow, share that too.
+Also, I love good news, so if my Lightroom tutorial has shown you how to use Lightroom for the different phases of your workflow, share that too.